giacomonazzaro/csg-explorer/readme.md

 # Csg Explorer
-A small library to conviniently define ... and efficiently render them.
+A small library to efficiently render and define implicit shapes, described as CSGs of signed distance fields using.
 Python bindings included!

 # Example
 ![](data/app.gif)

-And this is the text file that defines the shape.
+This is the text file that defines the shape in the example.
 It can be found in `data/test.csg`.
 ```python
 # Syntax:
 #   <node-name> = <add/remove> <softness> <primitive> <parameters...>